 Spring Cleanup: A good time to tidy things up a bit

 This late Spring, you may have noticed a bit of silence from my posts lately.
 That’s because I’ve been working away in the invisible background cleaning up affiliate site links and improving some of the old pages with more interesting content.
 I was making improvements to the site title image at the top of the page.
 After I created it, I noticed that the 4 dots look like little figs. Read more

-Spring has sprung and along came the heavy rain showers.
+And along came the heavy rain showers.
 You’ve recovered from cancer and go for a walk through your yard to see all the beautiful plants flourishing, then you spot your least favorite plants…

 No, not marijuana unless you were intending to grow it.